wavemotion-dave/SugarDS/readme.md

 * Improved Z80 / CRTC timing so more games run more correctly.
 * Improved Mode 2 rendering so it's a little better positioned 'compressed' on the DS screen.
 * Improved default key mapping that maps Y button to Joystick Fire 2 (used by many homebrews).
+* Another round of improvements for FDC handling of two-sided disks.
+Orion Prime no longer warns of disk issues.
 * Lots of small cleanups and commenting of the code.

 Version 0.9 - 08-Jun-2025 by wavemotion-dave